hdunl/AVLSpellCheck/explanations/SpellcheckerGUI.md

-# SpellCheckerGUI Class - Comprehensive Workflow Explanation
+# spellchecker.SpellCheckerGUI Class - Comprehensive Workflow Explanation

 ## Introduction

-The `SpellCheckerGUI` class is the graphical user interface (GUI) component of the spell-checking application developed using JavaFX.
+The `spellchecker.SpellCheckerGUI` class is the graphical user interface (GUI) component of the spell-checking application developed using JavaFX.
 This in-depth explanation delves into the intricate details of this class, which plays a pivotal role in the larger spell-checking project.

 ## Initialization and Dictionary Population